pyccel/pyccel/tutorial/ndarrays.md

 ### Memory management ###

-Pyccel makes a difference between ndarrays that own their data and the ones they don't.
+Pyccel makes a difference between ndarrays that own their data and the ones that don't.

 Pyccel calls its own garbage collector when needed, but has a set of rules to do so: